codehsbooks/apjava/Data-Structures/arrays-vs-arraylists.md

 ### Differences Between Arrays and ArrayLists
 <hr>
 One the biggest differences between an Array and ArrayList is expandability.
 While the size of an ArrayList can change, an Array is a set size.
-Other differences include how both handle types, getting the size/length, and various helper methods.
+Other differences include handling types and getting the size/length.

 ##### Getting the Size or Length:
 How we retrieve the size or length of an Array or ArrayList varies between the two.